apollographql/apollo/studio-docs/source/notification-setup.md

 > Custom webhooks require an [Enterprise plan](https://www.apollographql.com/pricing/).

 Custom webhooks require you to set up an HTTPS endpoint that is accessible via the public internet.
 Webhook notifications are sent to this endpoint as `POST` requests.
-Notification details are provided as JSON in the request body.
+Notification details are provided as JSON in the request body, as described in [Webhook format](./schema-change-integration/#webhook-format).

 <img src="./img/integrations/webhook_creation.png" class="screenshot" alt="Webhook creation modal">

 1. Specify a name for this notification channel in the Channel Name field.
 This name must be unique among of your graph's notification channels.
 2. In the Webhook URL field, provide the URL of your HTTP(S) endpoint.
-3. Click **Next**.
-4. After you complete configuration, verify that your endpoint receives a confirmation notification from Studio.
+3. Click **Next** and complete any remaining steps in the dialog.